By Eden Gillott Bowe

 Lighthouse Consulting Services, LLC provides a variety of services, including in-depth work style assessments for new hires & staff development.
 LCS can test in 19 different languages, provide domestic and international interpersonal coaching and offer a variety of workshops – team building, interpersonal communication and stress management.

-To order the books, Cracking the Personality Code and Cracking the Business Code please go to www.lighthouseconsulting.com.
+To order the books, Cracking the Personality Code, Cracking the Business Code and Cracking the High-Performance Team Code, please go to www.lighthouseconsulting.com.